Judge gives Trump administration and Florida partial victory in "Alligator Alcatraz" case

 The judge did not dismiss several other claims that the government is violating the First Amendment by allegedly making it difficult for detainees to talk to their lawyers, especially in confidential settings.
 Ruiz said that continues to be a "live controversy."
 But he ordered the case to be transferred to a different federal court, because Alligator Alcatraz is technically within the boundaries of the Orlando-based Middle District of Florida.

+Eunice Cho, an attorney at the ACLU of Florida who served as lead counsel for the lawsuit, said in a statement: "We secured an important victory — because of this lawsuit, the federal government has decided to reverse course and is now allowing immigrants held at 'Alligator Alcatraz' the ability to petition the immigration court for release from detention — which the government should never have blocked them from doing in the first place."

-The federal government has denied that defendants are blocked from meeting with attorneys.
+The federal government has denied that defendants are prevented from meeting with attorneys.

+"Any allegation that illegal aliens at Alligator Alcatraz do not have access to attorneys is FALSE.
+The facility maintains a physical space for attorneys to meet with their clients.
+Additionally, Florida established an email address for attorneys to submit requests to speak to the specific illegal aliens," Assistant Secretary of Homeland Security Tricia McLaughlin said in a statement

 Alligator Alcatraz jurisdiction clarifications